Managing connections in the

 - Click the source or sink function that you want to manage connections for.

-- In the View Configurations pane, use the options in the Connection id drop-down list to manage your connections:
+- In the View Configurations pane, use the options in the connection_id drop-down list to manage your connections:

-Using the Connections page
+Using the Connections tab

 - Manage your connections:

-Task Instructions Create a connection Click Create Connection and then select the connector associated with the data source or destination that you want to connect to.
+Task Instructions Create a connection Click Create New Connection and then select the connector associated with the data source or destination that you want to connect to.

 For details about creating connections for a specific data source or destination, refer to the corresponding chapter in this Connect to Data Sources and Destinations with DSP manual.